Forward-backward stochastic differential equations with monotone functionals and mean field games with common noise: Abstract

 \section{Abstract}

-In this paper, we consider a system of forward-backward stochastic differential equations (FBSDEs) with monotone functionals.
-We show the existence and uniqueness of such a system by the method of continuation similarly to Peng and Wu (1999) for classical FBSDEs and obtain estimates under conditional probability.
+We consider a system of forward-backward stochastic differential equations (FBSDEs) with monotone functionals.
+We show that such a system is well-posed by the method of continuation similarly to Peng and Wu (1999) for classical FBSDEs.
 As applications, we prove the well-posedness result for a mean field FBSDE with conditional law and show the existence of a decoupling function.
-In addition, we show that mean field games with common noise are uniquely solvable under a linear controlled process with convex and weak-monotone cost functions and prove that the optimal control is in a feedback form depending only on the current state and conditional law.
+Lastly, we show that mean field games with common noise are uniquely solvable under a linear-convex setting and weak-monotone cost functions and prove that the optimal control is in a feedback form depending only on the current state and conditional law.